hereon-GEMS/pydidas/src/pydidas/docs/src/dev_guide/dev_guide_apps.rst

       - This method takes the task index and the function results and stores them in whichever way the app defined.
-It is separated from the processing to separate it in parallel processing and only store the results in the master process. **This method must be defined in a custom app.**
+It is separated from the processing to separate it in parallel processing and only store the results in the main process. **This method must be defined in a custom app.**
     * - :py:data:`initialize_shared_memory`
-      - This method is used to create shared memory objects to be shared between master and app clones or it initialize it again.
+      - This method is used to create shared memory objects to be shared between manager and app clones or it initialize it again.
 Details must be defined by the app which wishes to use it.
     * - :py:data:`export_state`
       - This method returns a dictionary with the app state in a serializable